AlexisT37/UnrealEngineDoc/Castle tutorial/16-Archviz-Lighting-Baked.md

 That's ok for now.
 Let's do the same for the walls because they are still blue.
 Nice, the walls become yellow.
 Lastly let's do the roof.
+Floor is actually 1024.
+We also did a couple of other elements, but no need to list everything, it's just an increase of Overridden Light Map Res in a power of 2.

+Then we build all levels.

+We note that here it takes a looooooong time to build, which is why lumen is so good because we don't have to calculate the lighting like that every time we make a change.

+The shadows are so gooood now !
+Unreal sensei thinks it's a bit to pronounced but for me it is really good.

+Let's now change the ambient occlusion still because it's good to learn where it is.

+We need to check it to override and then set the value to 0.

+Ambiant Occlusion > intensity from 0.5 to 0.
+Then to compensate we could change the exposure compensation again but frankly it's fine at 12 by me.

+We need to change one last thing before having our ideal baked lighting.